-However, Chapul, an early player in the protein bar space, exited in the summer of 2019, citing one reason as being the difficulty of convincing Western consumers to consume cricket-based products.
+Chapul, an early player in the protein bar space, exited in the summer of 2019, citing difficulties convincing Western consumers to purchase cricket-based products.
 The company is pursing the insect farming business instead.

 Cricket-raising results in 100x lower greenhouse gas emissions than beef cow production, and crickets also have higher proportions of protein than beef or chicken.
 And because crickets require proportionally less feed than livestock animals, production is more efficient.

 The Oklahoma-based startup All Things Bugs, founded in 2011, is seeking to develop a finely milled cricket powder that can be supplemented as a base ingredient in recipes.
 All Thing Bugs has supplied other insect-based food companies that are working in the cricket product space, including the aforementioned Exo and Chapul.